 In 1997 M.J.Walker gave invited lectures to the Spanish National Archaeological Congress, at Harvard's Peabody Museum, and at University College London's Institute of Archaeology, while in 1996 he gave a lectures at Oxford University's "Baden-Powell" Quaternary Research Centre, at the International Symposium in Honour of Professor Phillip Tobias FRS held at the University of the Balearic Islands at Palma de Mallorca, and at the Cartagena Cultural Centre at Cartagena, as well as during a week-long Murcia University Summer School to 40 international students on Human Evolution and Palaeoanthropology in September at which other leading Spanish scientists took part (Professors Emiliano Aguirre, Daniel Turbón, José Gibert and José Camilo Cela Conde) as well as other junior researchers (Drs Francesc Ribot and Miguel Martínez Andreu, Ms Florentina Sánchez, and Mr.José Isaac Serrano).
 In 1995 M.J.Walker gave two public lectures at the invitation of the municipal authorities of Torre Pacheco and another lecture and an exhibition at the invitation of those of Caravaca.
 He also gave invited scientific lectures at the Murcian Regional Archaeological Week (two lectures and an exhibition), at the Autonomous University of Barcelona (a lecture), at Barcelona University (a lecture), and at the International Conference on Human Palaeontology at Orce (two lectures and an exhibition, and he also guided an excursion to Sima de las Palomas).
-He also organised an exhibition at Murcia University's "Biology Week" and a guided excursion to Sima de las Palomas for Murcia University's Summer School on "Archaeology of Death".
+He also organised an exhiibition at Murcia University's "Biology Week" and a guided excursion to Sima de las Palomas for Murcia University's Summer School on "Archaeology of Death".
 In 1994 he gave several lectures on the two sites in England during his period as Oxford University Visiting Senior Research Fellow in Archaeology (3 in Oxford, one at the Natural History Museum in London, another at London University and yet another at Liverpool University.
-In most years since 1991, M.J.Walker, María Haber or Mariano López (codiretors of our Field School and
+In most years since 1991, M.J.Walker, María Haber or Mariano López (codiretors of our Field School and excavations) have addressed the Murcia regional government's annual symposium held at Murcia at which archaeological field research during the previous twelve months is presented in public.

-SOME ENGLISH PUBLICATIONS ABOUT OUR SITES AND RESEARCH:
+SOME PUBLICATIONS AND PRESENTATIONS ABOUT OUR SITES AND RELEVANT RESEARCH:

-Since 2005 very important developments in research at both our sites have led to such significant changes in the way we understand them that most articles with publication dates earlier than 2008 are so out-of-date as to be now misleading in many respects (they can be found in M.J.Walker's C.V. at the end of BRIEFING YOU); they have been wholly superseded by later publications of which the following are the main ones that we recommend (pdfs of most of these are available on request to us):
+Since 2005 very important developments in research at both our sites have led to such significant changes in the way we understand them that most articles with publication dates earlier than 2008 are so out-of-date as to be now misleading in many respects (they can be found in M.J.Walker's C.V. at the end of BRIEFING YOU); they have been wholly superseded by later publications of which the following are the main ones that we recommend (pdfs of many of these are available on request to us):